 Remember that putting down white first will give you a paler version of the end colour, the order you lay down layers makes a big difference.
 This is why we test.

 As you can see, I have tried a number of colours from the Pablo box, and whilst the right hand sample here (which starts off with an undercoat of Light Beige), looks quite strong and dark against the reference, it looks quite a bit lighter against the printed reference I am working from and I was tempted to go with that one for consistency.
 The tonal balance is also about right when compared with my trees.
-I know the colour shown on screen looks more Pink, but I am working from a printed reference.
+I know the colour shown on screen looks more Pink, but remember I am working from a printed reference.

 My final choice of colours needed to have a higher proportion of warm grey in it so that the left hand building framed the sunlit building across the stream in the centre.